OceanGlidersCommunity/Salinity_SOP/sections/salinity_sensors_integration.md

 Slocum Glider CTD (pumped).
 The thermistor is located within the inflow valve on the left (Image credit: Isabelle Giddy)
 :::

-A variation of the GPCTD, the [Slocum Glider CTD](https://www.seabird.com/slocum-glider-ctd/product?id=60762467713&callback=qs) has been developed for installation on SLOCUM gliders.
-The sensor is installed on the side of the SLOCUM.
+A variation of the GPCTD, the [Slocum Glider CTD](https://www.seabird.com/slocum-glider-ctd/product?id=60762467713&callback=qs) has been developed for installation on Slocum gliders.
+The sensor is installed on the side of the Slocum.
 The continuously pumped CTD consumes 240 mW sampling continuously at 1/2 Hz.

 (rbr-legato)=
 ### RBR*legato*<sup>3</sup>